 Change the fourth paragraph of 8.3.7 in 15.3e D06 as follows:

 When a DEV receives a secure non-Beacon frame, it shall use the appropriate keying material depending on the type of frame, SECID, and SrcID found in the frame.
 If the SECID in the frame does not correspond to known keying material in the receiving DEV, the MLME shall return an MLME-SECURITY-ERROR.indication to the DME with the ReasonCode set to UNAVAILABLE-KEY and shall not perform any additional operations on the received frame.
 AFor piconets, a DEV shall reject all frames that do not have an SFC that is strictly greater than the last SFC received from that DEV in that superframe.
-For pairnets, a DEV shall reject all frames or subframes that do not have a corresponding SFC value that is strictly greater than the last SFC value received from that DEV corresponding to the key identified by the SECID in the received frames.
+For pairnets, a DEV shall reject all frames or subframes that do not have a corresponding SFC value that is strictly greater than the last SFC value received from that DEV corresponding to the key identified by the SECID in the received frames, and the MLME shall return an MLME-SECURITY-ERROR.indication to the DME with the ReasonCode set to BAD-SFC and shall not perform any additional operations on the rejected frames or subframes.
 The last SFC value received shall be only updated after the received integrity code corresponding to the SFC value of the received frame or subframe is successfully verified.

 CID r02-21: